wp-plugins/subscribe2/ReadMe.txt

 * Fixed a type on the Settings page - thanks to Deborah Hanchey
 * Introduced 's2_registered_subscribers' filter to allow other plugins to dynamically add or remove email addresses to the 'registered' array
+* Removed trailing semi colons from the maybe_add_column function calls
+* Improved handling of [gallery] shortcode where no post id is defined for HTML emails
+* Added support for Custom Taxonomies

 = Version 6.3 by Matthew Robinson =